maci1011/MaciAdminBundle/README.md

                 tag: 'AppBundle:Tag'
     config:
         # default inherited config:
-        controller: 'maci.admin.controller' # the service controller that contain the Action functions
+        controller: 'maci.admin.controller' # the service controller that contain the Action functions, see
+        #   the ViewController for more informations
         enabled: true
         roles: [ROLE_ADMIN]
         sortable: false # if true, allow to sort items in the 'list' action, usually this is needed only in relations